willddy/willddy.github.com/_posts/2013-04-29-Useful-Hadoop-ToolRunner.md

 * You need to write java code to add files in DistributedCache
 * When you depend on 3rd party jar or files, you hold code them in java code

-All of these can be resolved by using ToolRunner (it runs tools) so that you code could take input of configuration from args.
+All of these can be resolved using ToolRunner (it runs tools) by `implements Tool` so that you code could take input of configuration from args.
 Actually ToolRunner hide GenericOptionsParser, which parce the command line input parameters, in its run (this is not static method) method.

     bin/hadoop jar MyJob.jar com.xxx.MyJobDriver -Dmapred.reduce.tasks=5 \
     -files ./dict.conf  \